PrinceOfPuppers/degooged-tube/README.md

 functions in `degooged_tube/ytApiHacking/__init__.py` prepended by `get`

 - `scrapeInitalData`: \
-a method of `YtInitalPage` is passes the requsitie format to by getter
+a method of `YtInitalPage` is passes the requisite format to by getter

 - `YtApiList\YtContIter`: \
-`YtApiList` is instanceated by getter and passes the requsitie format to by getter, `YtContIter` in instanceated as a component of `YtApiList`
+`YtApiList` is instantiated by getter and passes the requisite format to by getter, `YtContIter` in instantiated as a component of `YtApiList`

 - `scrapeJsonTree`: \
 uses the format on data requested from the youtube-api